- What methods of payment are accepted?

 - What if I want to dispute information in my credit file?

 - How do I file a complaint?

-- Recurring ACH: automatic payments will post on your payment due date - it's free.
+- Automatic Payment Plan - recurring ACH payments will post on your payment due date - it's free.
 Print the form for the company on your contract - Click here.

 - By mail - find your payment address.

 - Western Union Quick Collect - code city = Beverly, IL